-The line up for Adelaide’s enduring Fringe venue launched today and it’s jam-packed with something for everyone over the 32 days of the festival’s 60th anniversary.
+The line up for Adelaide’s enduring Fringe venue is jam-packed with something for everyone over the 32 days of the festival’s 60th anniversary.

-This season, The Garden will host around 112 shows across 17 venues from 13 February to 15 March with everything from comedy and circus to music and magic.
+This season, The Garden will host around 112 shows across 17 venues until 15 March with everything from comedy and circus to music and magic.

-While many artists set up shop for the duration of Mad March, 20 of The Garden’s shows this coming year are limited to one night, meaning tickets are as scarce as water north of Goyder’s Line and punters better hustle to the box office to secure a seat.
+While many artists set up shop for the duration of Mad March, 20 of The Garden’s shows are limited to one night, meaning tickets are as scarce as water north of Goyder’s Line and punters better hustle to the box office to secure a seat.

-Two Aussie comedy classics that will love us and leave are musical-comedy trio Tripod, performing old and new favourites on 14 February, and Effie looking for love on her phone in “Love Me Tinder” on 29 February.
+Two Aussie comedy classics that will love us and leave are musical-comedy trio Tripod, performing old and new favourites tonight, and Effie looking for love on her phone in “Love Me Tinder” on 29 February.

 You’ll also have to be quick to sneak into “The Kay Hole: Hosted by Reuben Kaye” because there is only one late night offering of the debauched variety show on 8 March.